atsushieno/aap-core/docs/design/GUI.md

 As of Feb.
 2022 `gui-service.cpp` implements the service AAPXS (`GuiPluginServiceExtension`).
 Its `onInvoked()` dispatches those requests to each JNI mediator `AAPJniFacade` to call into Dalvik VM, such as `AAPJniFacade.createGuiViaJni()` or `AAPJniFacade.showGuiViaJni()`.
 Each operation is represented as a  derived class from `ALooperMessage`.
 They can be "created" via `NonRealtimeLoopRunner.create()` which avoids allocation in *potentially* realtime binder thread.
 The pre-allocated buffer works like LV2 `Atom_Forge`.
 The messages are then `post()`-ed to the `NonRealtimeLoopRunner`, and its non-RT processing thread picks up the posted message.

 (By using `ALooper` especially `ALooper_addFd()` means, the posting and handling part still involves `write()` and `read()` which are system calls.
 It may sounds problematic as those functions are regarded as non-RT safe, but `write()` on pipes are atomic if it is small enough below `PIPE_BUF` size.
 IIRC stagefright also makes use of it so maybe this concern is kind of technical...)

+### SurfaceControlViewHost: controller from Kotlin API

+The host will instantiate the plugin's View by sending an independent Message to an independent GUI controller (i.e. not `AudioPluginService`, not in the .aidl).
+It is due to current limitation on AIDL that cannot handle Message/Parcelables in .aidl that are being used in both Java and NDK.

+It is done in Kotlin land, as it requires couple of Java/Kotlin classes e.g. `Service`, `SurfaceView` and `SurfaceControlViewHost.SurfacePackage` instances.
+Here is these internal steps to use it:

+- Client creates `SurfaceView` (can be later).
+- Client binds `AudioPluginViewService`.
+Once `ServiceConnection` is established, it sends "connect" request, with the following arguments:
+  - MESSAGE_KEY_OPCODE = "opcode"
+  - MESSAGE_KEY_HOST_TOKEN = "hostToken"
+  - MESSAGE_KEY_DISPLAY_ID = "displayId"
+  - MESSAGE_KEY_PLUGIN_ID = "pluginId"
+  - MESSAGE_KEY_INSTANCE_ID = "instanceId"
+  - MESSAGE_KEY_WIDTH = "width"
+  - MESSAGE_KEY_HEIGHT = "height"
+- `AudioPluginViewService` receives the request and instantiates `AudioPluginGuiController`.
+It internally constructs `SurfaceControlViewHost`, creates the `AudioPluginView` per plugin, sets it to the view host, and (asynchronously) sends `SurfacePackage` and `guiInstanceId` back to the `Messenger` specified at `replyTo` of the input `Message`.
+  - The `guiInstanceId` is so far equivalent to `instanceId` but that may change in the future.
+- The client handler receives the `Message`, extracts the `SurfacePackage`, and set it to the `SurfaceView` via `setChildSurfacePackage()`.

+They are mapped to GUI extension API as follows:

+- client calls `create()` : client AAPXS starts binding `AudioPluginViewService`. `bindService()` is an asynchronous call so it will have to wait the following process, to finally acquire its return value (`guiInstanceId`).
+  - Once the services's `IBinder` is returned at `ServiceConnection.onServiceConnected()`, then it sends "connect" request (described above).
+    - it waits until its handler receives the response `Message` with the `guiInstanceId` and `SurfacePackage`.
+- The internal workflow inside `AudioPluginGuiFactory` is following the same workflow as System Alert Window, while the overall API looks similar to Web UI factory so far.
+We would have to polish everything (at least by the time we deprecate System Alert Window).

 ## aapinstrumentsample example